maliksalam/dsp/01a-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

 >> There's a number of ways to do this.
-From command line you can type in `python3 -v` this should tell you what version is running.
+From command line you can enter `python3 -v` this should tell you what version is running.